open-contracting/standard/docs/guidance/build.md

 ## Register an OCID prefix

-The [identifiers](../../schema/identifiers) reference page describes the contracting process identifier (`ocid`) and how ocid prefixes are used to ensure `ocid`s are globally unique.
+In OCDS, the contracting process identifier (`ocid`) uniquely identifies a contracting process.
+As a publisher, you will assign a unique `ocid` to each contracting process.

-To publish OCDS data, you need to register an ocid prefix.
+To ensure that your `ocid`s do not conflict with those of another publisher, you need to register an ocid prefix.

 **Action**: Email [data@open-contracting.org](mailto:data@open-contracting.org) to request an OCID prefix.
 Provide the name of the publishing organization and the email address of a contact person at this organization.

+**Resource**: To learn more about the `ocid` and its prefixes, refer to the [identifiers](../../schema/identifiers) reference.

 ```{note}
 All registered OCID prefixes are accessible as a [web page](https://docs.google.com/spreadsheets/d/1Am3gq0B77xN034-8hDjhb45wOuq-8qW6kGOdp40rN4M/pubhtml?gid=506986894&single=true&widget=true) or [CSV file](https://docs.google.com/spreadsheets/d/1Am3gq0B77xN034-8hDjhb45wOuq-8qW6kGOdp40rN4M/pub?gid=506986894&single=true&output=csv).